Binary Tree Interview Problems: 15 Across 6 Patterns

 Root to leaf paths asks you to enumerate every path from root to leaf.
 You build a path list as you descend and copy it when you hit a leaf.
 The catch: the path parameter is shared across recursive calls, so you need to backtrack (remove the last element) after returning from each child.
 Missing the backtrack step is the most common mistake on this problem, and it produces incorrect output that's hard to debug because the paths look almost right.

-Equal paths determines if any root-to-leaf path sums to a target.
-It looks similar to Sum of Path from the preorder group, but there's a subtle difference: the root-to-leaf formulation forces you to check the condition only at leaves.
+Equal paths determines if any root to leaf path sums to a target.
+It looks similar to Sum of Path from the preorder group, but there's a subtle difference: the root to leaf formulation forces you to check the condition only at leaves.
 That constraint matters when the tree contains negative values, because an internal node matching the target doesn't guarantee a valid path exists below it.
 Miss that distinction and your solution passes most test cases but fails edge cases with negative nodes.

 2. Level order

 Level order works differently from the recursive patterns above.
-Instead of depth-first descent, you process every node at one level before moving to the next using a queue.
+Instead of depth first descent, you process every node at one level before moving to the next using a queue.
 The problems feel different because you're managing queue state rather than recursive call state, and the thinking shifts from "what should this node return?" to "what should I do with all nodes at this depth?"
-If you've worked through BFS vs DFS traversal mechanics, the queue-based processing will feel familiar.
+If you've worked through BFS vs DFS traversal mechanics, the queue based processing will feel familiar.

 Level sum is where you start.
 Sum the values at each level by processing all nodes at the current depth before advancing.
 This basic BFS skeleton reappears in every harder level order variant, so get comfortable with it.

-Zigzag traversal alternates left-to-right and right-to-left at each level.
+Zigzag traversal alternates left to right and right to left at each level.
 The modification is straightforward (reverse the order at every other level), but interviewers want to hear why the standard BFS order needs the adjustment and whether you'd reverse the output or alternate insertion order.

 Vertical traversal groups nodes by column, ordered by row within each column.
 You map each node to (column, row) coordinates and sort by column.
 Amazon and Meta ask this one often because it tests whether you can layer a secondary data structure on top of BFS without losing track of traversal order.
 The coordinate mapping is conceptually simple, but getting the sorting right when two nodes share the same (column, row) position trips people up.